guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 - `end_time=2020-12-12T01:00:00Z`
 - `pagination_token=7140w`

-Documentation highlights that in order "to get the next page, take the `next_token value` directly from the response (`7140w`) and set it as the `pagination_token` for the next request call.
+Documentation highlights that in order "to get the next page, take the `next_token value` directly from the response (`7140w`) and set it as the `pagination_token` for the next request call."

-tutaj screen Sequence - > Request Parameters

 ### 4. Response Structure